2001–02 NHL season: Olympics

 The league took a break from its season between February 14 and February 25 to allow players to participate at the men's ice hockey tournament at the 2002 Winter Olympics in Salt Lake City.

 Death of Brittanie Cecil

 During the Calgary Flames–Columbus Blue Jackets game on March 16 at Nationwide Arena, 13-year old fan Brittanie Cecil was struck in head by a deflected puck.
 She died from her injuries two days later.
 As a result of the tragedy, the NHL made it mandatory the following season to install protective nets above the glass behind both goals.

 Scoring

 For the second time in three seasons, no player reached the 100-point plateau.
 In addition, for the first time since 1980, the Art Ross Trophy was not won by either Wayne Gretzky, Mario Lemieux, or Jaromir Jagr.
 Instead, the award went to Jarome Iginla, who scored 96 points.

-Final standings
+Standings

 The Detroit Red Wings placed first in the league standings and received home-ice advantage throughout the playoffs.

 This is the first season that the Calgary Flames and Edmonton Oilers both missed the playoffs.